 Kahele Maui circa 2010

 These two little faces are the reason for Kahele Maui.
 I became a single mom when my girls, Makena and Waimea, were 5 and 2.
 Looking back, I'm not sure how I held it all together.
-Most days I would strap surfboards and paddle boards to our blue minivan and catch little waves at the Cove or if we had a cooler packed, we would drive across the Pali Highway to Thousand Peaks and catch bigger waves.
+Most days I would strap surfboards and paddle boards to our blue minivan and catch little waves at our favorite Kihei surf spot, the Cove or if we had a cooler packed, we would drive across the Pali Highway to Thousand Peaks and catch bigger waves.

 You see, I love fabrics, I really, really love fabrics!
 I love choosing different patterns and styles that compliment each other.
 Completely different fabrics that, displayed next to each other, tell the unique stories of Maui and the Hawaiian islands.
-Surf prints, Tropical flowers, Palaka, seashells, beach scenes all displayed together in the right way.
-I told you I loved fabrics.
-Luckily, people liked my bag designs.
-They supported my fabric habit.
+Surf prints, Tropical flowers, Palaka, seashells, beach scenes all displayed together in just the right way.
+Like I said, I loved fabrics!
+Luckily, people liked my designs and supported my fabric habit.

-After a few years of slow and steady business growth, I packed up my bins of fabric and sewing supplies (that were by now taking over the entire living room), I somehow got my Juki Industrial sewing machine (that weighs a ton) up 16 steps and into the back of my truck and I moved into my very own brick and mortar storefront in Kihei, South Maui.
+After a few years of steady business growth I had outgrown our livingroom.
+I packed up my bins of fabric and sewing supplies (that were by now taking over our house), I somehow got my Juki Industrial sewing machine (that weighs a ton) up 16 steps and into the back of my truck and I moved into my very own brick and mortar storefront in Kihei, South Maui.